Out of My Mind (novel): Summary

+Melody Brooks is an eleven year old girl whose parents have done everything they can to help her live well, but it is still often frustrating for her since, due to cerebral palsy, she can neither speak nor move much.
+Her mother enrolls her in special education at Spaulding Street Elementary School, where she and her class (H–5) are repeatedly taught the alphabet.
+She knows much more than that, but she cannot say she wants a better challenge, either verbally or by writing.
+Meanwhile, her neighbor, Mrs. V, teaches her to crawl and to do the best she can.

+When Melody was eight, her mother became pregnant with her sister, who she now envies for being able-bodied.
+After the school gets her a communication device and a teacher aide (Catherine), she can better participate in the inclusion program.

-When Melody enters fifth grade, she becomes frustrated by the difficulty of communicating her wants and needs to those around her.
-She eventually learns of and gets a communication device that allows her to talk with other people.
-At school, her new teacher starts an inclusion program that allows disabled students to participate in the standard classes.
-Melody also gets a dedicated aide, Catherine, who accompanies her throughout most of her school days.
-Melody befriends Rose Spencer but is bullied by two girls named Molly and Claire, who believe that her disability makes her dumber than them.
-Melody joins a trivia team known as the Whiz Kids, and she gets a perfect score on the practice test.
-She then participates in the qualifying exam to be part of the trivia competition and once again, surprises everyone when she makes the team.
+She befriends Rose Spencer.
+She is bullied by two girls named Molly and Claire, who believe that her physical disability also implies an intellectual one.
+When she joins a trivia team known as the Whiz Kids, she gets a perfect score on the practice test, but they argue that she cheated because of this belief.
+She then participates in the qualifying exam to be part of the trivia competition and makes the team.
+On the day the group is to fly to Washington, D.C., Melody learns that while her noon flight has been canceled due to snow, the rest of the team took the 9:00 AM flight.

-On the day the group is to fly to Washington, D.C., Melody learns that her noon flight has been canceled due to snow, but that the rest of the team flew the 9:00 AM flight without her.
-The following day Melody insists on going to school, despite the fact that her mother is tired and frustrated.
-As she and her mother get her ready for school, Melody realizes that Penny has slipped out of the house.
-Melody hits and kicks at her mother, trying to warn her that Penny is outside and is actually in the path of the car, but her mother fails to understand, resulting in Penny being hit and injured.
-Melody feels guilty for not being able to warn her mother but learns that Penny will recover.
-On Monday, Melody's class apologizes for their lack of consideration towards her by giving her the ninth-place trophy that they won, hoping to reconcile with her.
-However, Melody laughs at them, breaks the trophy, and heads out of the room.
-The next day, she and Catherine begin work on her autobiography project for school, which begins with the first few lines of the book.
+The following day Melody insists on going to school, and as she gets ready, she realizes that Penny has slipped out of the house, so she hits, kicks and screams in an attempt to warn her mother, who fails to understand.
+This results in Penny being run over and injured.
+Melody feels guilty, but learns that Penny will recover.
+On Monday, her class apologizes for their lack of consideration by giving her the small trophy that they won.
+However, she laughs at them and breaks it, before leaving the room.
+The next day, she and Catherine begin work on her autobiography project for school, the introductory paragraph of which is the first few lines of the book.

+Analysis and themes

+A central theme in Out of My Mind is societal assumptions surrounding disability.
+Scholars have pointed out that the novel emphasizes how social barriers can limit opportunities for disabled individuals, rather than the disability itself.
+Overall, the novel highlights diversity, access, and the need for more inclusive environments for disabled individuals.